MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-TDS-Attach-TDS-tax-codes-to-TDS-tax-groups-and-define-formula-to-calculate-TDS.md

 ---

-# Attach TDS tax codes to TDS tax groups and define formula to calculate TDS
+# Attach TDS tax codes to TDS tax groups and define the formula for calculating TDS

 [!include [banner](../includes/banner.md)]